 23 skippers from around the world are preparing for what is arguably one of the longest sporting events in the…

-Left with a broken back after the 2018 Golden Globe Race, Abhilash Tomy shares how he is leaving nothing to…
+Having sustained a broken back in the 2018 Golden Globe Race, Indian sailor Abhilash Tomy has left nothing to chance…

 My plan is to spend a lot of money on getting the radio set up properly and be taught how to use it properly.

 I am not concerned about picking up GMDSS, and I’ve already received charts on my weather fax

 You can only position yourself, it is not like you are able to outrun any weather system.

 Jean-Luc Van Den Heede consulted meteorologists and studied the weather to choose the best route which helped him make early gains in the 2018 race.
 Do you plan to do the same?

 Michael Guggenberger: This time, it is not so much of an importance as there are all these waypoints.